bu-icsg/dana/README.md

 The Verilog emitted by FIRRTL can then be tested either as a standalone accelerator or integrated with Rocket Chip.

 #### <a name="emulation-standalone"></a> Standalone Emulation
-The standalone version of X-FILES/DANA uses the complete Rocket Chip environment, but treats [`XFilesTester`](src/main/scala/standalone/Standalone.scala#L64) as the top module.
+The standalone version of DANA uses the complete Rocket Chip environment, but treats [`XFilesTester`](src/main/scala/standalone/Standalone.scala#L64) as the top module.

-To build a standalone version of X-FILES/DANA:
+To build a standalone version of DANA:
 ```
 cd $ROCKETCHIP/xfiles-dana/emulator
 make